vk12122/bitvijays.github.io-sphinx/docs/LFFVulnhub.rst

    ---------            -------
    WORKGROUP            RED

-   -N : If specified, this parameter suppresses the normal password promptfrom the client to the user.
+   -N : If specified, this parameter suppresses the normal password prompt from the client to the user.
 This is useful when accessing a service that does not require a password. -L\|--list This option allows you to look at what services are available on a server.
 You use it as smbclient
    -L host and a list should appear.
 The -I option may be useful if your NetBIOS names don't match your TCP/IP DNS host names or if you aretrying to reach a host on another network.